ShadowRanger100/new-project/Demo.md

 # DEMO
 This is a file
-This file is created to understand
+This file is for understanding
 This is used to learn GitHub